Code-Institute-Submissions/quizgames/README.md

 ### Bugs
 ---
+One of the bugs is that you get is an error respons code of 501, when trying to use the contact form.
 During the development and testing of the code there have been constantly done improvments to the code to get it up and running, though I have even just started to scratch the surface of Javascript jQuery with more, it's been a real eye opener on what you can acomplish using .js and more.
 The learning curve have been raising rapidly in the end of the project and I have received a lot of help from tutor support at CI.
 They have been brilliant guiding me and helping me throuhout the project together with my mentor.